-Rules And Procedures:
+Rules and Procedures:

-- 1. A CTI competitive event portfolio and project which meet all guidelines laid out in the Video Production rubric. - 2.
-The contest will be rated on the following criteria: - a.
-Background information, relevant topic and communication skills. - b.
-Originality and creativity - c.
-Composition and technique - 2.
-Video must use the annual CTI theme to convey its message.
-The theme must be displayed at the beginning of the video. - 3.
-The video should not exceed three minutes and should not be less than two minutes forty-five seconds. - 4.
-The students must have produced all parts of the project at the time of the judging. - 5.
-Each contestant will be interviewed and career objectives of the contestant will be stressed along with employability/soft skills in the oral interview. - 6.
-The student/coordinator is responsible for project set-up prior to competition and removal of his/her project at the conclusion of the contest. - 7.
+- 1. Each contestant will be interviewed and career objectives of the contestant will be stressed along with employability/soft skills in the oral interview. - 2.
+A CTI competitive event portfolio must be provided which meet all guidelines laid out in the Catering-Food table prep rubric. - 3.
+Contestants will bring the dinnerware, linens, decorations, and utensils. - 4.
+Each will introduce himself/herself and tell the "theme" of this catered event. - 5.
+Contestant will have 5 minutes to complete the table setting.
+A 6 foot table and 2 chairs will be provided. - 6.
+The student is responsible for project set-up for competition and removal of his/her project at the conclusion of the contest. - 7.
 The project must be the original work of the student. - a.
 Appendix E student project authenticity verification form-- MUST be included as the last page in the CTI competitive event portfolio or the student will be disqualified.